Meralco Electricity Rates and Your Solar ROI

 Does a higher Meralco rate mean solar pays back faster?

 Yes, directly.
-A higher Meralco rate means every kWh your solar system generates is worth more in peso terms.
-At ₱13/kWh versus ₱11/kWh, a 5 kWp system earns an additional ₱18,000 per year in savings — reducing payback from approximately 7 years to under 5 years on the same installation cost.
+At ₱13/kWh versus ₱11/kWh, a 5 kWp system earns an additional ₱18,000 per year in savings, reducing payback from approximately 7 years to under 5 years on the same installation cost.

 Why do Meralco rates change every month?

-The largest component of the Meralco bill — the Generation Charge — passes through the actual cost Meralco pays power generators, which fluctuates with fuel costs, plant availability, and WESM spot prices.
+The Generation Charge passes through the actual cost Meralco pays power generators, which fluctuates with fuel costs, plant availability, and WESM spot prices.
 Meralco itself does not profit from rate changes in the generation component.

 Is solar a good investment even if Meralco rates stay flat?

 Yes.
-Even at flat current rates, a typical residential solar system in Metro Manila, Cavite, Laguna, or Bulacan achieves full payback within 5 to 8 years and then generates free electricity for 15 to 20 more years.
+Even at flat current rates, a typical residential solar system achieves full payback within 5 to 8 years then generates free electricity for 15 to 20 more years.
 The 25-year net return is positive at any sustained Meralco rate above approximately ₱8/kWh.

 Find Out Your Personal Solar ROI from Your Meralco Bill

-The most accurate ROI calculation uses your actual 12 months of Meralco bills, your specific roof conditions, and current installation costs.
-Request a free site assessment and SolarPro Install will provide a written ROI projection specific to your property.
+Request a free site assessment and SolarPro Install will provide a written ROI projection specific to your property — with system size, monthly savings estimate, and payback period.